 - Decide what type of teacher you would like to become.
 Note: Becoming a teacher of a high-demand subject area would increase your chances of employment in NSW public schools.

 - Find out what teacher education course you will need to complete in order to become the type of teacher you want to be.
 If you have existing tertiary qualifications you may be eligible for course credit and only have to complete a Graduate Diploma in Education or a Master of Teaching over one or two years.
 Note: to teach in NSW public schools, you will need to complete teacher education studies at a recognised Australian teacher education institution.
-Your studies will need to meet the Board of Studies, Teaching and Educational Standards' (BOSTES) academic requirements for employment as a teacher.
+Your studies will need to meet the NSW Education Standards Authority (NESA) academic requirements for employment as a teacher.
 Through the Teacher Education Scholarship – Aboriginal, Aboriginal people and Torres Strait Islanders can get paid to study to become primary or secondary teachers.

 - Apply for admission to the university course you've decided to study through the University Admissions Centre